 If a course does not have the same content as a course at SFU, you may still be able to obtain transfer credit.
 LBST 1xx or 2xx means that you have been given lower division credit, and LBST 3xx or SA 4xx means that you have been given upper division credit in the Labour Studies Program.

 Transfer courses designated as, for example, LBST 3XX cannot be used for specific requirements, such as a specific course or a course of a specific designation, but can be used towards SA non-designation-specific elective requirements.

 GE 1xx means that the course is not the same as any department’s courses but you have received SFU lower division credits towards your degree.
-Please remember that GE is not a department and cannot be used in the calculation of breadth requirements.

 7. Can I go back to a college to take a course if I am already going to SFU?

 Yes, but only in rare and exceptional circumstances.
 You must apply for a Letter of Permission (LOP) through the Registrar’s office if you wish to complete a course for transfer credit.
 A Letter of Permission may take 6 – 8 weeks to process, and even longer for out-of-country courses.
 Many schools require an approved Letter of Permission before allowing you to register at their school.
 Plan early if you intend to apply for a Letter of Permission.